 Sky Train Vancouver Information

-With fully automated trains and all the hi-tec technology incorporated in this project, the Sky Train Vancouver is a very convenient means of public transportation in Vancouver, Canada.
-Agreed, Sky Train is a peculiar name for a rapid transit, but the reason for this is that it’s maiden line, the Expo, is primarily an elevated line that provides the passengers with a panoramic view of the city.
-It began operations 30 years ago, in the year 1985.
-Presently, the network consists of 3 lines, with one extension already under construction.
-This 68.6 km long network covers 47 stations in total.
-This too, could increase in the not so distant future.
-Expansion plans, will extend the network to around 80 km long, serving 10 more additional stations.
-The British Columbia Rapid Transit Company is responsible for the operations of this network.
-The Sky Train is integrated with the other means of public transportation to the best of its abilities.
-Therefore, it comes as no surprise that the annual ridership of this network is 117.7 million (2014).
+With fully-automated trains and all the hi-tech that goes into this project, the Sky Train Vancouver is a very convenient means of public transport in Vancouver, Canada.
+Admittedly, Sky Train is an odd name for a rapid transit system, but that’s because its inaugural line, the Expo, is primarily an elevated line that offers passengers a panoramic view of the city.
+It was inaugurated 30 years ago, in 1985.
+The network currently consists of 3 lines, with an extension under construction.
+This 68.6 km network has a total of 47 stations.
+This too could increase in the not too distant future.
+Expansion plans will extend the network to approximately 80 km, serving 10 additional stations.
+The British Columbia Rapid Transit Company is responsible for operating the network.
+The Sky Train is well integrated with the rest of the public transport system.
+It is therefore not surprising that the annual number of passengers on this network is 117.7 million (2014).

 Sky Train Vancouver Map

-Map of Sky Train Vancouver showing various lines and stations.
-Click on the map to enlarge it.
-You can also Download Sky Train Vancouver Map in PDF.
+Map of Sky Train Vancouver showing different lines and stations.
+Click on the map to enlarge it or download the Sky Train Vancouver map in PDF format.

 Sky Train Vancouver Hours

-The trains follow different timings in accordance with the lines.
-The general timings of the trains on weekdays is between 05:00-01:30 am.
-On Saturdays, the trains start operations an hour later, and run from 06:00-01:30 am.
-Sundays and other public holidays have a different set of timings too.
-The trains operate from 07:00-00:30 am.
-The frequency of the trains, also, depends on the timing of the day.
-During peak hours, the trains generally have a headway of about 2-4 minutes.
-However, at certain times of the day such as on Saturday’s and Sunday’s, the time interval between two trains could be as long as 20 minutes.
+Trains run at different times depending on the line.
+The general timetable on weekdays is between 05:00-01:30.
+On Saturdays, trains start an hour later and run from 06:00-01:30.
+Sundays and other public holidays also have a different timetable.
+Trains run from 07:00-00:30.
+The frequency of trains also depends on the time of day.
+During peak hours, trains generally run every 2-4 minutes.
+However, at certain times of the day, such as Saturday and Sunday, the interval between two trains can be as long as 20 minutes.

-For more information on the timings, frequency and schedules of the trains, line wise, you can visit the official website at: http://www.translink.ca/en/Schedules-and-Maps/SkyTrain/SkyTrain-Schedules.aspx
+For more information on the timings, frequency and schedules of the trains, line wise, you can visit the official website.

 Sky Train Vancouver Fares, Tickets and Cards